-9.15.15 DRAFT DTRW-I 10.08.15; 11.12.15 DTRW-SS 11.12.15
+DTRW-I and DTRW-SS 10.08.15; 11.12.15 revised at meeting

-- Determination is made pursuant to Title 5 Sections 59300 et seq. that the student withdrew from the course due to discriminatory treatment or due to retaliation for alleging discriminatory treatment. - Student withdrew from one or more classes, where such withdrawal was necessary due to fire, flood or other extraordinary conditions and the withdrawal is authorized by the district pursuant to section 58509.
+- Determination is made pursuant to Title 5 Sections 59300 et seq. that the student withdrew from the course due to discriminatory treatment or due to retaliation for alleging discriminatory treatment. - Student withdrew from one or more classes, where such withdrawal was necessary due to fire, flood or other extraordinary conditions and the withdrawal is authorized by the district pursuant to section 58509. - The "W" shall not be used in calculating grade point averages, but shall be used in determining probation, dismissal, and the number of course attempts.